 Why Is Acceptance Important For Dealing With Shame?

-Hello brother.
-Today, I want to talk to you about acceptance and dealing with shame.
+In this video I talk to you about acceptance and dealing with shame.

 Why is acceptance important in dealing with shame?

 We can't deal with the things we deny.
 Denying something means we are unable to acknowledge the details of that thing and without the details of how it felt, how it affected us, what we think about it, we can't process it and move forward.

 Acceptance is the beginning of healing and recovery.